Charles James Blomfield: Personal life

 Dorothy also had one son from her first marriage, Thomas Fassett Kent (1817–1871), barrister (he was father of the poet Armine Thomas Kent).

 The Blomfield household was larger than any other family of a Bishop of London, with eleven surviving children living in the palace.
-He had 49 grandchildren and another six step-grandchildren, including the poet and hymn writer Dorothy Gurney (née Blomfield) (1858–1932), the architect Sir Reginald Blomfield (1856–1942) and the palaeontologist, geologist and malacologist Francis Arthur Bather (1863–1934).
+He had 49 grandchildren and another six step-grandchildren, including the army officer Major-General Charles James Blomfield (1855−1928), the architect Sir Reginald Blomfield (1856–1942), the poet and hymn writer Dorothy Gurney (née Blomfield) (1858–1932), the caricaturist Frederick Thomas Dalton (1855-1927) and the palaeontologist, geologist and malacologist Francis Arthur Bather (1863–1934).
 A great grandchild was the civil servant Sir Thomas Wolseley Haig.